robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 Let $A$ be a set and let $r$ be a relation on $A$. $r$ is transitive iff whenever $arb$ and $brc$ then $arc$.

 ## Equivalence Relations
+A relation $r$ on a set $A$ is aclled an equivalence relation iff it is reflexive, symmetric, and transitive.
 ### Symmetric
 Let $r$ be a relation on a set $A$. $r$ is symmetric iff whenever $arb$, it follows that $bra$.